Photo courtesy of Österreich Werbung / Eisriesenwelt

 Chill in the Ice Caves at Werfen

-The largest known ice caves in the world lie just 30 miles south of Salzburg in the Eisriesenwelt at Werfen.
-Only a portion of the more than twenty miles of caves are open to the public, but what's here is impressive.
-Magnificent ice formations, frozen waterfalls, and a smooth, rink-like ice palace can be found in this frozen underground world.
-Visitors will also see Hymir castle, an enormous ice sculpture named for ice giant of the Edda, the oldest Germanic saga.
-Layers of time can be seen on the Mörk Glacier, much like rings on a tree, on this 75 minute guided tour.
+The largest ice caves in the world lie just 30 miles south of Salzburg in the Eisriesenwelt at Werfen.
+Only a portion of the more than 20 miles of caves are open to the public on a 75-minute guided tour, but what's available to visit is impressive.
+Magnificent ice formations, frozen waterfalls, and a smooth, rinklike ice palace can be found in this underground world.
+Visitors will also see Hymir's Castle, an enormous ice sculpture named for the ice giant of the Edda (the oldest Germanic-mythology saga), and witness layers of time, much like rings on a tree, encased in the glacier (which is actually not a glacier but a massive chunk of accumulated ice).

 By Zac Steger, AFAR Local Expert